Introduction

 - the numerical values

-The column pointers are in an array of size A.ncols() + 1
+the column pointers are in an array of size A.ncols() + 1

 .

-The row indices are in an array of size col_ptr[A.ncols()]
+the row indices are in an array of size col_ptr[A.ncols()]

 , such that when the matrix is compressed, row_indices[col_ptr[j]..col_ptr[j + 1]]